Best Golf Bags For Seniors 2025

 1. Do you use a golf trolley?

-Using a lighter trolley bag means pushing less weight around the course.
+If the answer is no, then you need either a lightweight stand bag or perhaps even a pencil bag if you are happy using a half set to save weight.
+If you use a trolley then a lighter trolley bag means pushing less weight around the course.
 That also means less weight to lift into and out of the car and on to your trolley.
 Combine this with one of the strap-free connectors on the base of the trolley and you won’t have to bend down to attach the bag either.
-If you do use a trolley, why not also check out our guide to the best golf carts for more details on some of the latest options out there.

 2. Do you play in wet weather?

-Depending on whether you're purely a summer golfer, or like to get out during the wetter months of the year, having a waterproof bag can help you keep your clubs well protected and dry.
-The best Waterproof golf bags are made of a more advanced materials than standard golf bags, so that can make them more expensive.
-However, that will keep your clubs safe and well protected from the elements.
-But If you're simply a fair weather golfer, then perhaps a standard carry bag will suffice for you.
+If you continue to play during the wetter months of the year, having a waterproof bag is essential to keep your clubs well protected and dry.
+The best waterproof golf bags are made of a more advanced materials than standard golf bags, so that can make them more expensive but they will keep your clubs safe and well protected from the elements.
+For the fair weather golfer though, a standard bag will suffice for you.

 3. How many pockets do you need?

 How much extra clothing, balls, waterproofs, gloves, food and drink do you normally take on the course?
+If its a lot then you need a bag that can handle it.
 A trolley bag offers space to take it all but it will make the bag heavier.
 Think about what you need on the course and then buy the bag with the right storage for you.
 If you need a few then we recommend taking a look at some of the best golf cart bags.

 4. How many clubs do you carry?

 Do you regularly take between 7 and 10 clubs to lighten the load?
-If you do, then a cart or stand bag may not be right for you.
-Consider choosing a pencil bag that has enough room for the essential clubs you need to get around the course.
+If you do, then a cart or stand bag is probably overkill and you're carrying more weight than necessary.
+Consider a pencil bag that has enough room for the essential clubs you need to get around the course.
 Also think about limiting the number of balls you take in your bag to ensure you're not carrying too much.
 If you carry a lot of equipment then maybe one of the best tour golf bags is right for you.

 5. What's your budget?